 Dr. Dispenza is known worldwide for his original theory of the connection between mind and matter.
 The scientist gained his greatest fame after the release of his acclaimed documentary «We know what makes a signal» in 2004.

-“What if just by thinking we make our inner alchemy out of the normal state so often that the self-regulation system of the body eventually considers this abnormal state to be the normal one?” – Asks Dr. Dispenza in his book «Evolve Your Brain: The Science of Changing Your Mind» published in 2007.
+“What if just by thinking we make our inner alchemy out of the normal state so often that the self-regulation system of the body eventually considers this abnormal state to be the normal one?” asks Dr. Dispenza in his book «Evolve Your Brain: The Science of Changing Your Mind» published in 2007.

-Dispenza insists that the brain is not able to distinguish between a physical sensation and an emotional experience.
+Dispenza argues that the brain is not able to distinguish between a physical sensation and an emotional experience.
 Thus, when our minds are always focused on the negative thoughts, our “gray matter” can easily be deceived and bring the body into a painful state.

-After the experiment, the finger became 30 percent stronger.
-At the same time, another group of volunteers had to imagine doing the same, but in fact they never saw or touched the device.
-Four weeks later their fingers were also strengthened by 22 percent!
+After the experiment, the finger became 30 percent stronger, claims Dispenza.
+At the same time, another group of volunteers had to imagine doing the same, but in fact, they never saw or touched the device.
+Four weeks later, their fingers were strengthened by 22 percent, Dr. Dispenza writes.

-For years, scientists have been studying the ways in which consciousness controls matter: from the placebo effect (when a person begins to feel better after allegedly taking drugs) to the practice of Tummo (the practice of Tibetan Buddhism, as a result of which the practitioners are sweating, meditating at a temperature below zero).
+For years, scientists have been studying the possible ways in which consciousness controls matter: from the placebo effect (when a person begins to feel better after allegedly taking drugs) to the practice of Tummo (the practice of Tibetan Buddhism, as a result of which the practitioners are sweating, meditating at a temperature below zero).

 The research of Dr. Dispenza was interrupted by the onset of the crisis in his life.
 When riding a bike the doctor was struck by a car.
 To gain the ability to walk again, he had to go through a procedure that might be causing him chronic pain for life.

 Dispenza decided to challenge science and get himself out of this situation through the power of his thoughts, and it worked.
-Nine months later Dispenza was able to walk again.
+Nine months later, Dispenza was able to walk again.
 Inspired by this success, he decided to dedicate his life to exploring the mind-body connection.

-These were people with serious illnesses who had chosen to ignore the traditional treatment, but never fully recovered.
+These were people with serious illnesses who had chosen to ignore the traditional treatment but never fully recovered.
 Dispenza came to the conclusion that all these people had the understanding that their thoughts determine their health condition.
-When they focused on changing their thoughts, their diseases disappeared in an incredible way.
+When they focused on changing their thoughts, their diseases disappeared in an incredible way, Dr. Dispenza claims.

 “I don’t expect that science will allow us to go further because if we do, then it will turn into a form of religion.
 We should remain “outsiders” and do something supernormal.
 When we have complete confidence in our abilities, we will create a new science”, says Dispenza.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.